C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 * The club logo does not appear on mobile (appears on some tablets)

 ---
-# Homepage – 2nd section *'Benefits and Testimonials'*
+# Homepage – 2nd section *'Benefits and Testimonials':*
 * Title heading displays
 * Benefits display below heading and each title has an appropriate icon
 * Image displays center